ahl27/findPapers/README.md

 Required params to use NCBI API:

-* toolname: name of tool, set it to some random string.
+* toolname: name of tool, set it to some string corresponding with your project.
   * ex. `'alakshmantool’`
 * email: email address for contacting if there's a problem.
   * ex. `'a@gmail.com'`